zalenix/portaldocs/portal-sdk/generated/top-extensions-production-ready-metrics.md

 Each service or extension defines the critical P0 scenarios for their business.
 The extension is tested using these usability scenarios, with at least ten participants.
 A success rate of 80% and an experience score of 80% are required for a passing usability score.

-If you do not have access to a user research team, then please contact the <a href="mailto:ibiza-onboarding@microsoft.com?subject=Need User Research Team">Portal team</a> for assistance.
+If you do not have access to a user research team, then please contact the <a href="mailto:ibiza-onboarding@microsoft.com?subject=Need%20User%20Research%20Team">Portal team</a> for assistance.

 <a name="production-ready-metrics-and-quality-metrics-accessibility"></a>
 ### Accessibility